Cancellations, adjustments in Charles County for COVID-19

 • The College of Southern Maryland is maintaining "a virtual learning environment" for its students but has closed its La Plata, Leonardtown, Hughesville and Prince Frederick campuses to all through April 3.
 The cut-off date to withdraw or change to audit/credit without a grade has been extended until April 11.

+• All Motor Vehicle Administration branch offices are closed until further notice.

+• The Sunday, April 5, concert at the American Legion Post 238 in Hughesville has been canceled.

-• The Charles County Landfill and Piney Church Mulching Facility will reduce operating hours to 9:30 a.m. to 3:30 p.m. starting Saturday, March 21.
+• The Charles County Landfill and Piney Church Mulching Facility has reduced operating hours to 9:30 a.m. to 3:30 p.m.
 Recycling Center hours will remain unchanged.

 • The county has suspended all non-essential board, commission and committee meetings until further notice.
 Emergency meetings will be held virtually.
 The meeting schedule can be found at www.CharlesCountyMD.gov.